 I just moved into a building as a market-rate tenant.
 Many of my neighbors are rent-stabilized.
 I know they have more protections than me, but do I have any rights?

-Rent-stabilized tenants are entitled to certain protections that market-rate tenants are not, but you still have a number of rights you should be aware of, says Sam Himmelstein, a lawyer at the firm Himmelstein, McConnell, Gribben, Donoghue & Joseph LLP who represents residential and commercial tenants and tenant associations.
+Rent-stabilized tenants are entitled to certain protections that market-rate tenants are not, but you still have a number of rights you should be aware of, says Sam Himmelstein, a lawyer at the firm Himmelstein, McConnell, Gribben, Donoghue & Joseph who represents residential and commercial tenants and tenant associations.

-- The right to sublet: Under New York State real property law, tenants can sublet their apartments—even if their leases say otherwise.
+- The right to sublet: Under New York state real property law, tenants can sublet their apartments—even if their leases say otherwise.
 “A lot of these statutes have a provision that says any agreement by a tenant to waive this right is void,” Himmelstein says, meaning that even if you’ve signed a lease that includes a rider forbidding subletting, you can still do so.
 Note that you must follow specific procedures to sublet legally, including sending your landlord a notice of your intent to sublease with detailed information about your subletter through certified mail.
-If your landlord unreasonably withholds their consent for you to sublet, you can proceed with the sublet, and defend the case that the landlord starts against you in housing court by demonstrating that you followed the sublet procedures and the landlord unreasonably refused to consent. .
+If your landlord unreasonably withholds their consent for you to sublet, you can proceed with the sublet, and defend the case that the landlord starts against you in housing court by demonstrating that you followed the sublet procedures and the landlord unreasonably refused to consent.

 - The right to a roommate: This right is also enshrined by state law, “even if the lease says the apartment can only be occupied by the tenant and the tenant’s immediate family,” Himmelstein says.
 As long as you inform your landlord within 30 days after the roommate moves in, that roommate can legally occupy the apartment with you.

 - The right not to be retaliated against: Landlords cannot retaliate against tenants who have filed complaints, enforced their own rights under the lease, or joined a tenants’ association, according to New York law.
 Retaliation could include not renewing a lease or charging the tenant additional fees as a penalty for their actions.
 Landlords found in court to have charged punitive fees will have to reimburse them triple what they charged.

 - The right to participate in a tenants association: All tenants are legally permitted to create, join, or participate in a tenants association.
 (For information on forming a tenants association, click here.)